 If you feel worried or anxious about seeing a parent, you should talk to a trusted adult – this could be your other parent, another family member or friend, a teacher or youth worker – anyone you feel comfortable speaking to.

 If you think that one of your parents is blocking you from seeing the other one, it may help to try and talk with them about this to find out why.
-There might be a good reason why this is happening, however your feelings about the situation are important and should be listened to.
+There might be a good reason why this is happening, however, your feelings about the situation are important and should be listened to.

 The Scottish Centre for Conflict Resolution (SCCR) has lots of information about communicating with others when you have different views that you might find helpful.
 Take a look at a video we filmed with SCCR where they answered young people’s questions about dealing with conflict at home.

 Family mediation could be another option you could suggest to your parents if things aren’t working how you would like, and your parents don’t agree on what to do next.
 That’s where a trained adult, called a mediator, will work with you and your parents to try and find a solution to the situation.
-Child Law Advice have information about family mediation.
+Child Law Advice has information about family mediation.

 You could also speak to Young Scot’s Law Line for advice on what options you have.